AndCake/micro-plugin-lsp/README.md

 ```

 The option `lsp.autocompleteDetails` allows for showing all auto-completions in
-a horizontally split buffer view.
+a horizontally split buffer view (true) instead of the status line (false).

 ## Testing